 Still, you think it’s interesting, since the Gallerlanders certainly built massive electrum treasuries in Nalembalen, Gilgalem, and other places.

-This is Gallerlander Chieftain, though it’s unclear which subtribe he was from.
+This is clearly a chief but it is unclear which subtribe he was from.
 You can tell from the painting style that this was commissioned during the colonial era.
 The Gallerlander is depicted as a brutish character clinging to his primitive weapon.
 The Brintilians laughed at the Gallerlanders’ general prohibition on using metal weapons.

 Here, the chieftain displays the fire-hardened spear-sword, which had almost no impact on the Brintilian heavy cavalry.
 Still, the Gallerlanders remained dangerous in their forests, particularly when swarming colonial knights with their superior numbers, and using tree running and other acrobatic tactics.

 Master Arasemis has taught you and the other students how to use these methods, so that Candlestone is never defeated.

 Return to Map

 You remember reading about this place in Master Arasemis’s library.
 Romidna is part of Spardo Aria, a sacred island that the Ovelians believe is owned by one of their gods.
 Romidna is a holy place where all crimes are forbidden, especially murder and theft.
 All Ovelians may come and go from Romidna as they wish, and all food is free for short stays.
 Housing is also free, but one can only live there by petitioning the king.